alexdsbreslav/python_for_uxr/step1_download_tools/README.md

 2. Click on the green `Clone` button.
 3. Click `Download ZIP`.
 4. Go to the documents folder on your computer.
 Double-click on the file `python_for_uxr-master.zip` to unzip it.
-5. Move the file to your desktop.
+5. Move the file to your documents folder.
 6. Rename the folder `python_for_uxr`.

 ## Set up Anaconda on your computer.